Iran invites U.N. nuclear chief, hopes for deal

 "The International Atomic Energy Agency has moved forward with a positive approach and, as before, we will continue to collaborate in a transparent manner and we are more than ever ready to cooperate with the agency," Salehi told reporters, according to the state news agency IRNA.

-Iran said last week that it had put forward new proposals to the U.N. agency after pledging "a new approach" to easing international concerns about its nuclear program.
+Iran said last week that it had put forward new proposals to the U.N. agency after pledging "a new approach" to easing international concerns about its nuclear programme.

 Western experts say that Iran will probably agree to cooperate fully with the IAEA's investigation only as part of a broader settlement with the United States, France, Russia, China, Britain and Germany that wins it relief from sanctions.